sahilister/reimagined-doodle/content/posts/202007-compete-typing-game-post-1.md

 ### Thoughts and Learnings

 In my 3rd year of my college, we used to play [typeracer](https://play.typeracer.com/) a lot.
-We used to host room and tell classmates to join.
+We used to host rooms and tell classmates to join.
 Maybe that was the initial inspiration behind it.

 Through the
 project I want to work on React(for frontend), Node.js (for backend server), Express (Node.js framework), Amazon Elastic Compute
-Cloud (EC2 a virtual computer) which is fun, AWS Elastic Beanstalk (in place of Heroku, for application deployment on EC2), Socket.IO (for bi-directional communication b/w client and server) and maybe p5.js (for visual features).
+Cloud (a virtual computer) which is fun, AWS Elastic Beanstalk (in place of Heroku, for application deployment on EC2), Socket.IO (for bi-directional communication b/w client and server) and maybe p5.js (for visual features).

-And above all get compete with friends in typing on my personal domain at [compete.sahilister.tech]().
+And above all get compete with friends in typing on my personal domain at [compete.sahilister.tech]() is the main motivation.

 ### Changelog